-Savory Thymes was a philanthropic initiative, co-founded by myself and Hans Schoepflin, Entrepreneur, Philanthropist and Founder of the Panta Rhea Foundation.
-Savory Thymes provided fully supported; thoughtfully designed events, for artists and grass-roots social and environmental justice organizations.
-At each event, activists, artists, enthusiasts, leaders and philanthropists convened within the inspirational landscape of Hillside Gardens and Apiary, and cross-pollinated ideas, built alliances and leveraged resources.
-Beauty, abundance, generosity, inclusivity and deep care for community, and the earth, were at the heart of our shared values.
+Savory Thymes was a philanthropic initiative co-founded by Hans Schoepflin—entrepreneur, philanthropist, and founder of the Panta Rhea Foundation—and myself.
+We provided fully supported, thoughtfully designed events for artists and grassroots social and environmental justice organizations.
+At each event, activists, artists, enthusiasts, leaders, and philanthropists convened within the inspirational landscape of Hillside Gardens and Apiary to cross-pollinate ideas, build alliances, and leverage resources.
+Beauty, abundance, generosity, inclusivity, and a deep care for the community and the earth were at the heart of our shared values.

-For over 13 years, as Hans' chef and orchestrator of Savory Thymes, I immersed myself in the Bay Area food culture.
-Through my work, I cultivated relationships with the growers, producers and artisans that provided food for our events.
-Savory Thymes’ culinary success is due to the abundant varieties, breeds, and flavors of the food purchased from the farmers market.
+For over 13 years, as Hans’ chef and the orchestrator of Savory Thymes, I immersed myself in Bay Area food culture.
+Through my work, I cultivated relationships with the growers, producers, and artisans who provided food for our events.
+Savory Thymes’ culinary success was rooted in the abundant varieties, breeds, and flavors of the food sourced directly from farmers markets.

 SAVORY THYMES IN MILL VALLEY